ashwanihlf/sample_AddNewPeer/README.md

-# Hyperledger Fabric network setup to add a new org in existing running network
+# Hyperledger Fabric network setup to add a new peer in an org in existing running network

 Pre Requisite - Hyperledger Binaries and HLF Pre-Requisites software are installed